conda-forge/staged-recipes/recipes/openfisca-france/README.md

 So we use the second option.
 That require to :
+- Have a tar.gz on Pypi : it was the case for OpenFisca-Core, but not OpenFisca-France.
 - Fork an Anaconda repo https://github.com/conda-forge/staged-recipes in the OpenFisca project
 - Add an openfisca-core folder in recipes
 - Add a meta.yaml to describe the package